-- (a) The intangible asset is being amortized using the straight-line method over an estimated useful life of 15 years. - (b) The reduction in property and equipment is being amortized using the straight-line method over an estimated useful life of 5 years. - (6) Reflects income taxes on pro forma adjustments to selling, general and administrative expense for the Reorganization at an assumed effective income tax rate of 37%.
+- (a) The intangible asset is being amortized using the straight-line method over an estimated useful life of 15 years. - (6) Reflects income taxes on pro forma adjustments to selling, general and administrative expense for the Reorganization at an assumed effective income tax rate of 37%.